MtDalPizzol/webpack-envy/README.md

 ## Example

-If you have the following file structure:
+If you have the following folder structure:

     .
     ├── settings              # Holds project configuration files